mithrams07/Ansible-Classic-load-balancer-Dynamic-inventory-Terraform/README.md

 ## Conclusion

-Here I have explained about how to update the site newer version without server recreation (load balancer + autoscaling group) only when the site update is via userdata.
+Here I have explained about how to update the site newer version without server recreation (load balancer + autoscaling group) only applicable when the site update is via userdata.